Why Alabama Belongs on Your Travel Bucket List

 Essential Alabama Travel Tips

-• Best seasons: March through May and September through November.
-Summers are genuinely hot and humid throughout the state, though the Gulf Coast remains popular for beach vacations from Memorial Day through Labor Day.
+- Best seasons: March through May and September through November.
+Summers run hot and humid throughout the state, though the Gulf Coast remains popular for beach vacations from Memorial Day through Labor Day.

 Final Verdict